-The award is worth £500 to the recipient, who also receives an engraved glass award.
+The award is worth £500 to the recipient.

 The 2018 PROMS-G Award winner was Ms Vaishali Poojani Senanayake.